dashton63/s2msdemo/README.md

  - S2dbPersonInsert - inserts from csv files with separate thread per csv file
  - S2dbPersonQuery - multi-threaded query benchmark program

+ Note that the C# demo programs don't take command-line arguments at this time
+ - so you'll need to modify and recompile to use different parameters for your specific test
+ - modifying to use externally provided parameters is on the to-do list